Lupetti-Lorenzo/Easy-Timer/README.md

 ## Features

-### How it works
+### -How it works.
 Just click the play button in the status bar to start.

 ![](img/playGif.gif)

-### How to stop
+### -How to stop.
 Click the save button in the status bar to finish the session.
-If you hit it for mistake just press continue session or x in the message.
+If you hit it for mistake just press continue or x in the message.

 ![](img/finishMessage.png)